lfe-deprecated/clj/README.md

 Here are the tickets you can chose from to implement your favourite Clojure bits in LFE (if you don't see the one you want, add it!):
  * https://github.com/lfex/clj/labels/Clojure%20Lib%20for%20LFE

+**IMPORTANT**: Even though these tickets are in the lfex/clj repo, you will be working against a branch of oubiwann/lfe!
+Do not submit PRs against lfex/clj -- submit them against the add-clojure-lib branch of oubiwann/lfe.

 Now go forth, and help these two worlds to collide :-D